In addition to moving 460 miles, starting the international adoption process, and beginning to write a novel, I have…

 Six of Crows by Leigh Bardugo

 This gritty gang in a very dark world has stuck with me longer than most.
-With a touch of magic and a unique bunch of frenemies faces impossible challenges to score revenge and redemption.
+With a touch of magic, a unique bunch of frenemies faces impossible challenges to score revenge and redemption.
 Warning: The sequel is out, but we’re still waiting for the completed trilogy.

 Traitor’s Masque by Kenley Davidson